Pagosa Hot Springs: Where to Let Stress Wash Away

 Locally owned and operated, Healing Waters Resort and Spa has served the area since 1950.
 This resort also has 100% mineral water springs, including a swimming pool, hot tub and indoor hot baths.

 This resort may be smaller in size, but it’s big in relaxation.
 Healing Waters Resort and Spa opens to the public and welcomes all ages.
 Children must be accompanied by an adult.
 Additionally, guests enjoy reasonable admission fees and different pricing options.

 After soaking in these Pagosa hot springs, schedule a massage.
 The resort offers different massage styles, including therapeutic, acupressure, Swedish, Reiki and other treatments.
-Those looking for more things to do find downtown Pagosa Springs attractions within walking distance.
+Those looking for more things to do will find downtown Pagosa Springs attractions within walking distance.

 Overlook Mineral Springs Spa

-As the newest provider of Pagosa hot springs, Overlook Mineral Springs Spa offers a Victorian ambiance and multiple mineral-water pools.
+As the newest provider of Pagosa hot springs, Overlook Mineral Springs Spa offers a Victorian ambiance and mineral-water pools.
 Guests enjoy soaking in scenic rooftop tubs and five indoor pools.

 It’s time to escape.
 Read more about vacationing in Pagosa Springs.